celer-network/goCeler-oss/README.md

 ## TLS Certificate for serving Internet traffic
 OSP needs to have a valid TLS certificate for Celer connections over the Internet.
 If you already have a domain name, you can get one from [Let's Encrypt](https://letsencrypt.org/).
 Then run OSP with flags `-tlscert mysvr.crt -tlskey mysvr.key`.

-Otherwise, the builtin cert supports DDNS with following domain names:
+Otherwise, the builtin cert supports DDNS with the following domain names:
 ```
 *.dynu.com
 *.mooo.com